Thelymitra pulchella

-Thelymitra pulchella, commonly called the striped sun orchid, is a species of orchid in the family Orchidaceae that is endemic to New Zealand.
+Thelymitra pulchella, commonly called striped sun orchid, is a species of orchid in the family Orchidaceae that is endemic to New Zealand.
 It has a single erect, fleshy, channelled leaf and up to fourteen blue flowers with darker stripes on the petal and sometimes also on the sepals.
 The column and its lobes are variable in shape and colour.

 Description

 Thelymitra pulchella is a tuberous, perennial herb with a single erect, fleshy, channelled leaf 80-240 mm long and 6-20 mm wide.
 Up to fourteen blue, sometimes pink or white flowers 10-18 mm wide are borne on a flowering stem sometimes up to 800 mm tall.
 The petals, and sometimes also the sepals have dark blue stripes.
 The column is dark blue, pink, mauve or white and 6-8 mm long.
 The arms on the sides of the column are reddish brown and sometimes have red or yellow teeth.
 The lobe on top of the anther is variable in colour and shape but often has irregular teeth.
 Flowering occurs from October to January.